 Please name any research, data, consultation or studies referred to for this assessment: Please state if this reference refers to; Gender, BME, Disabled people, LGBT, older people, children & young people or faith & belief.
 Do you intend to set up your own consultation?
 If so, please list the main issues that come from this consultation.
-Glasgow City Centre Strategy 2014-2019 Glasgow City Centre Transport Strategy 2014-2024 Glasgow's Strategic plan for Cycling 2016-2025 There is a universal right of objection to any proposed traffic regulation order.
-The publication of proposals will ensure it is open to all members of the public for comment and input.
+A consultation will be carried out with relevant transport organisations and emergency services.
+The proposals will be publicised.
+There is a universal right of objection to any proposed Traffic Regulation Order.
+Anyone can object or support these proposals by writing to the Council within the 6 week period.
+This is part of the statutory process.
+There will be notices displayed on all streets affected by the order and these will be maintained for the proposed 6 week period.
+This publication of proposals will be available in the media, at a local exhibition and online to ensure it is open to all members of the public for comment and input.
+As above there is a universal right of objection to any proposed Traffic Regulation Order.
+Copies of the order and plan will also be displayed in 231 George Street.